[BANNER]

 Log analysis

-The server logfiles contain much usage information, including duration of sessions, amount of data transfered, protocols used, time of day, username, etc. A log analysis program could analyze the logfiles and provide a detailed visual overview of usage patterns.
+The server logfiles contain much usage information, including duration of sessions, amount of data transferred, protocols used, time of day, username, etc. A log analysis program could analyze the logfiles and provide a detailed visual overview of usage patterns.

 Administrative GUI

 A graphical interface to administer the server.
-This could involve including operations such as starting and stopping the server, adding rules, etc.
+This could involve including operations such as starting and stopping the server, adding new rules, etc.

 Network statistics